 I am an educator living in Toronto, the traditional territory of the Wendat, Anishinaabek, and Haudenosaunee Confederacy nations, originally from N’swakmok in Robinson Huron treaty territory.
 My ancestors are Wendat, Algonquin, and Wabanaki including the first Penobscot and Mi’kmaq leaders who negotiated treaties with European settlers at the time of contact.
 My ancestors are also the first French settlers who built the colony that became Quebec.
 From the very beginning, settlers on Turtle Island either violated the treaty agreements that allowed them to live here, or they encroached on Indigenous territories without permission.

 In 1972, the National Indian Brotherhood published Indian Control of Indian Education to “be used as a basis for future common action in the area of education” (iii).
-In this document that influenced Canadian education policy, the Brotherhood set requirements for all students “to learn about the history, customs and culture of this country’s original inhabitants and citizens” (p.2), and to learn that happiness comes from personal pride, an understanding of “one’s fellowmen”, and the ability to live in harmony with the natural world:
+In this document the Brotherhood set requirements for all students “to learn about the history, customs and culture of this country’s original inhabitants and citizens” (p.2), and to learn that happiness comes from personal pride, an understanding of “one’s fellowmen”, and the ability to live in harmony with the natural world:

 “Living in harmony with nature will insure preservation of the balance between man and his environment which is necessary for the future of our planet, as well as for fostering the climate in which Indian Wisdom has always flourished” (p.1).